 #3 – Avoid Too Many Changes In Content

-Again it will be helpful if too much content changes are not carried out on all of the pages.
+Again it will be helpful if too many content changes are not carried out on all of the pages.
 Try to keep the placement of the content, as much similar to the existing site, as possible.
 Take extra care of the “h1 tags” and other heading tags.
 Make sure you include any images or videos that exist on that particular page.

 Interlinking between the pages is also very important.
-Do not loose out on that beautiful linking association between pages from different sections of pages.
+Do not lose out on that beautiful linking association between pages from different sections of pages.
 This helps the user navigate from one section of the page to another with ease.
 This does help in reducing your overall bounce rate.